-A beautiful and remote island lying just off the Canadian mainland – Vancouver Island offers fascinating wildlife, delicious food, the mildest climate in Canada, and rich cultural heritage.
+A beautiful and remote island lying just off the Canadian mainland – Vancouver Island offers fascinating wildlife, delicious food, the mildest climate in Canada, and a rich cultural heritage.

 The island also features unique beaches, ancient trees (some as old as 800 years!), and exceptional wildlife watching opportunities.
 It’s an ideal holiday destination for adventurous souls who want to hike, watch wildlife, fish, sail, or sea kayak.